jaykhandare/wanderBTown-ILS-Z532/README.md

 PHP project as a requirement for the course

+You can modify this code to suit any other city by following some basic steps.

-First create mysql database called "wanderBTown".
+First create mysql database called "<name of the place>".

-then add VENUES.csv information into the database after creating a user.
+Then add the data related to various venues in the database in "VENUES" table.

+Add related pics to various venues in the /images folder.

+Apart from this, you would have to make some changes in the code at various locations.

+You are good to go.